Bvanderwolf/BWolfPackages/Assets/BWolf/Utilities/PlayerProgression/README.md

  - IncrementTask: do something a set ammount of times
  - MinimalValueTask: accumulate a minimal ammount of value

-Quests can be interacted with by using the QuestGiver class.
-The quest giver class is a monobehaviour containing quests which can be managed by a derived class to make it possible to make a quest active and to update its tasks until completed.

 These can be created by using the Creation menu in the Project View: Create/PlayerProgression/Quest & Create/PlayerProgression/QuestTasks

 ### PropertyManagement